 Healing or fixing leaky gut naturally is possible, but you need to line a few things up first.
-So, let’s take a look at some of the foundations that you might not have been shown before.
-First up, what is it that sea moss brings to the table?
+So, let’s take a look at some of the foundations that you might not have seen before.
+First up, what is it that seaweeds can bring to the table?

-Being a rich source of minerals and full of helpful prebiotics, sea moss is a great cornerstone to a healthy diet.
-In fact, some people choose to undertake sea moss fasts where all they consume for a period of time is water and sea moss.
-This is understood to help take digestive pressure off the gut, while delivering the needed elements through the sea moss for healing.
+Being a rich source of minerals and full of helpful prebiotics, they can be a great cornerstone to a healthy diet.
+In fact, some people choose to undertake Sea Moss fasts where all they consume for a period of time is water and Sea Moss.

 Before embarking on a fast of any kind it is worth discussing your circumstances with your trusted Doctor or Dietitian.

 This seaweed supports specific healthy bodily functions, which in turn helps to improve gut health.
 Being Polyphenol-rich and playing a key part in promoting healthy cellular division and growth while limiting abnormal cellular growth and division, it also supports wound healing.
 [1, 2, 3]